-ENGLISH LANGUAGE ARTS ENGLISH LANGUAGE ARTS 6 (Core, College ENGLISH LANGUAGE ARTS 7 (Core, College preparatory) preparatory) Students in sixth grade focus on active In seventh grade, the English language arts CCSS engagement with text.
-They are required to establish a higher level of communication skills analyze, identify, define, explain, integrate, and comprehension strategies.
-Students evaluate, compare, contrast, and cite supportive demonstrate a growing understanding by evidence-developing and building upon those connecting ideas and information in two or more skills that were required in fifth grade.
-Deeper texts and analyzing and evaluating textual analysis of literature and informational text evidence more carefully.
-Their writing reflects continues to be the focus of sixth-grade both a deeper understanding of texts and the instruction, although reading fluently and interrelationship between reading and writing as accurately remains a CCSS-based goal for all they draw evidence to support their claims and students.
-Students' understanding of the precise convey concepts and ideas.
-Seventh-grade meaning of words, English instruction is critical students build on their communication and language conventions, structural features of collaboration skills from earlier grades.
-As they informational text and materials, and to engage in collaborative discussions, they are able developing fundamental elements of literature all to acknowledge and analyze new information support greater comprehension of what they and, when appropriate, modify their own view read, students' literacy and see, and hear. based on the new information.
+ENGLISH LANGUAGE ARTS 7 (Core, College preparatory)

+In seventh grade, the English language arts CCSS establish a higher level of communication skills and comprehension strategies.
+Students demonstrate a growing understanding by connecting ideas and information in two or more texts and analyzing and evaluating textual evidence more carefully.
+Their writing reflects both a deeper understanding of texts and the interrelationship between reading and writing as they draw evidence to support their claims and convey concepts and ideas.
+Seventh-grade students build on their communication and collaboration skills from earlier grades.
+As they engage in collaborative discussions, they are able to acknowledge and analyze new information and, when appropriate, modify their own view based on the new information.
 Students continue to acquire and use general academic language and domain-specific vocabulary.
 They also learn to use precise and concise language to express themselves in their speaking and writing.